jmacedoc1/genomic-annotation-service/README.md

 * `/util` - Utility scripts for notifications, archival, and restoration
 * `/aws` - AWS user data files

+## Annotation process

+1. User selects an input file which is uploaded to S3 via a signed POST request.
+2. S3 sends a request to the redirect URL in our web app.
+3. The web app posts a notification message with the request data to the SNS topic.
+4. The SQS queue receives the notification and persists a message containing the request.
+5. The annotator reads the message from the SQS queue.
+6. The annotator extracts the input file name from the message and downloads it from S3.
+7. The annotator updates the job’s status in the database and spawns the annotation.
+8. The annotator copies the result and log files to S3.
+9. The annotator again updates the job’s status in the database.

 ## Archive process

 1. When we finish an annotation job and set the `job_status` to "COMPLETED", we send a message to the `josemaria_glacier` SNS topic.
 We also have a SQS queue with the same name that's subscribed to this SNS topic.

-3. The `archive.py` file is running on a tmux session.
+2. The `archive.py` file is running on a tmux session.
 This file handles the logic or archiving the files of free users:

    a.
 First, it dequeues the messages in `josemaria_glacier` SQS queue and extracts the neccesary keys from the message, like the job's `complete_time`.
    b.
 We use the `complete_time` to estimate when we have to archive the file in Glacier (`free_user_time_limit` variable).